 Next, put your water softening device in bypass mode and close your water heater’s inlet valve.
 This will help protect these units when you flush your home’s water lines.

-Now what should you do to your pipes after a flood in your house?
-Next, you’ll need to turn on your cold water beginning at your home’s lowest level.
+Once everything has been properly removed, you’ll need to turn on your cold water beginning at your home’s lowest level.
 Then, begin to run cold water at the home’s upper levels.
 Do this until every faucet in the house is running simultaneously.

 Afterward, set your timer for half an hour, and watch out for any sudden flooding in your home.
 Keep in mind that your water might look a bit discolored during this flushing period.

 The next steps for how to clean water lines in your house include turning off your faucets.
 Do this in the exact same order they were turned on — from your home’s bottom levels to its top levels.